 - The actual BRLF loan amount will be determined on an individual basis.
-DES staff will recommend a maximum loan amount based on analysis of the loan application and cost of cleanup activities.
+HES staff will recommend a maximum loan amount based on analysis of the loan application and cost of cleanup activities.
 Factors to be considered may include but not limited to: financial feasibility; ability to repay; collateral; nature of the project; project scale; and public benefit. - A comprehensive cleanup and reuse/redevelopment project financing may include BRLF, Section 108 Loan, private banks, SBA, USDA or other institutional funds or industrial revenue bonds.
 Total project financing will require 10% equity from borrower in cash or property value.
-If BRLF is the only loan participating in financing the project, then borrower equity must be at least 20%. - Subgrantees are required to provide eligible funds, labor, services or materials in an amount of not less than 20% of the value of the subgrant amount or supported by the developer's 20%.
+If BRLF is the only loan participating in financing the project, then borrower equity must be at least 20%.